Paul Bissonnette: Post-playing career

 On June 24, 2017, it was announced that Bissonnette would join the Coyotes' radio booth as a color commentator, replacing Nick Boynton.
 On September 7, Bissonnette officially confirmed his retirement from professional ice hockey.

 On April 11, 2018, Bissonnette was announced as a new member of the Barstool Sports' podcast, Spittin' Chiclets, joining former Penguins' teammate Ryan Whitney.
 On May 14, Bissonnette released a mockumentary series named BizNasty Does BC, which he co-created with Pasha Eshghi.
 The series features 17 past and present NHL stars and shows off the beauty of the province of British Columbia.

 In February 2019, Bissonnette partnered with CaniBrands, a CBD health and wellness company as the company's Sports and Media Ambassador.

 In 2021, Turner Sports announced that Bissonnette would be joining the company as a pregame and intermission analyst for the NHL on TNT, alongside Wayne Gretzky, Anson Carter, and Rick Tocchet.

 In November 2024, Bissonnette was assaulted by six men at a Houston's Restaurant in Scottsdale; the men were quickly arrested on charges of assault and disorderly conduct.
 Days later, Bissonnette recounted what occurred on the Spittin' Chiclets podcast, saying it began inside the restaurant, escalated to the parking lot and ended with him taking refuge in a CVS.

+As part of Spittin Chiclets, Bissonnette participates in golf events known as Sandbagger Invitationals.
+The Spittin Chiclets members compete against former NHL players and other content creators in Youtube golf events.
+Bissonnette beat Sidney Crosby in one of the first events he did.
+In August 2025, Bissonnette participated in the inaugural Internet Invitational.